 Dr. Kagan is a board certified obstetrician-gynecologist, graduate of New York University and the Albany Medical College of Union University.
 She completed her internship-residency at the University of California San Francisco in 1982.
 Dr. Kagan is Clinical Professor, Department of Obstetrics, Gynecology, and Reproductive Sciences, University of California, San Francisco.
 She is a North American Menopause Society (NAMS) certified Menopause Practitioner and is certified by the International Society of Clinical Densitometry (CCD).
-She specializes in gynecology with particular focus on gynecologic surgery and women’s health issues.
+She specializes in gynecology with a particular focus on gynecologic surgery and women’s health issues.
 She serves on national committees developing standards for menopause and osteoporosis care and is actively involved in several professional organizations including the North American Menopause Society, where she serves as a member of the NAMS Board of Trustees.
 Dr. Kagan has been recognized for many years as one of the Bay Area’s best physicians.

 Co-Chair of the Medical & Scientific Advisory Board